New York Car Accident Lawyers

 New York is a comparative negligence state, meaning that both parties in a case can be found at fault for an accident.
 For example, if one car crashes into another at an intersection, the first car would likely be found at least partially liable for the accident, and the other car could be found liable as well if they did something like stop short in the middle of the intersection or did not have their turn signal on.
 In cases like these, both parties have to pay a certain percentage of compensation, based on how liable they were for causing the accident.
 The party with 20 percent liability would pay less than the party who was found to be 80 percent at fault, for instance.

 To discuss the facts of your case and determine potential liability, it is best to speak with a car accident lawyer.
 Dial 212-736-5300 for a free legal consultation today.

 How much time do I have to file a lawsuit?

 According to New York State law, the time limit to file a personal injury lawsuit after a car crash is three years from the date of the accident.
+This is referred to as a Statute of Limitations.
 However, this law is subject to certain exceptions, including crashes involving municipal vehicles such as public buses.
+In New York and many other states, car accidents involving a municipality or quasi municipality may have a shorter period of time in which you are able to initiate a lawsuit.
 If you were hurt in a car accident, it’s best to speak with a personal injury attorney with a strong knowledge of traffic laws immediately or soon after to discuss the laws that may apply to your specific case.